erickhun/blog/content/posts/nuxt3-and-firebaseui-template.md

 At the moment of the post, the [Nuxt Firebase integration](https://firebase.nuxtjs.org/guide/) does not support Nuxt3 yet (only nuxt2).
 We will have to use [vuefire](https://vuefire.vuejs.org/) instead.
+There is not much documentation online on how to integrate them both together, so here it is 😉

 ## 0. Prepare your project